Adult make student in office smiling at camera

 As the business and tech worlds become increasingly complex, today's professionals must have a diverse skill set.
 Tech and business professionals especially must be agile, approach challenges with a systems-thinking mindset, and demonstrate leadership qualities.

-Champlain’s online master’s degree in information technology with a concentration in business management combines the design, development, implementation, and management of systems with the business acumen today’s companies require.
-In this advanced graduate degree program, you will emerge with a strategic, integrated view of information technology that will provide a robust framework for today’s technical professionals to think more critically and approach complex organization challenges more innovatively.
+Champlain’s online master’s in information technology with a concentration in business management combines the design, development, implementation, and management of systems with the business acumen today’s companies require.
+In this advanced graduate information technology management degree program, you will emerge with a strategic, integrated view of information technology that will provide a robust framework for today’s technical professionals to think more critically and approach complex organization challenges more innovatively.
 You’ll also gain essential soft skills, such as communication, critical thinking, and leadership, that will be key assets for future career advancement as technology evolves.

 Take the next step